 When should I join?

-You need to join by May 31st in the year that your BPTC starts (this has been extended in 2013 to account for the introduction of the Bar Course Aptitude Test until 31st July 2013).
+You need to join by May 31st in the year that your BPTC starts.
 You may join the Inn at anytime from the first year of your LLB onwards.
 Please note that if you have a criminal record, a County Court Judgment, a Caution or have ever been bankrupt, you will need to apply as early as possible, as your application has to go before a committee.

 How much does it cost?